nOkuda/activetm/README.md

   instances to train during on training iteration.
 * `expgrad_epsilon` is the epsilon value used to check for convergence in the exponentiated gradient algorithm.

+### Deltas Text

+In order to compute generalized zero-one loss, a margin of acceptable error is necessary.
+In order to support differing margins of error per corpus, you can specify a deltas text.
+Every line of this file has a corpus name (one of the subdirectories in the output directory) followed by whitespace followed by the margin of error.